nancy6105/GFG160-/README.md

 # GFG160-
-This repo includes the code snippets of gfg160 days daily challenge
+This repo includes the code snippets of gfg160 days daily challenge.